ArKoWol/node-js-HW/README.md

 - Notifications auto-dismiss after 5 seconds
 - Click ✕ to dismiss manually
 - WebSocket status indicator in header shows connection status

+### Article Version History

+1. Open any article to see the **Version** dropdown in the header.
+Each option shows the version number and the time it was created.
+2. Selecting an older version fetches a read-only snapshot.
+A banner warns that editing is disabled until you switch back to the latest version.
+3. Use the **View latest** button in the banner (or pick the newest version in the dropdown) to return to the editable view.
+4. Every update automatically appends a new version, so no extra steps are needed when saving changes.